tritemio/smbits/content/2016-01/execute-notebooks.rst

 as command-line options.
 For example, we can pass the timeout from the command-line like this::

-    jupyter nbconvert --ExecutePreprocessor.timeout=3600 --to notebook --execute mynotebook.ipynb
+    jupyter nbconvert --ExecutePreprocessor.timeout=600 --to notebook --execute mynotebook.ipynb

 Let's now discuss in more detail the two traitlets we used.

-The ``timeout`` traitlet defines the maximum time (in seconds) the notebook is allowed to run, if the execution takes longer an exception will be raised.
+The ``timeout`` traitlet defines the maximum time (in seconds) each notebook cell is allowed to run, if the execution takes longer an exception will be raised.
-The default is only 30 s, so in many cases you may want to specify an higher value.
+The default is 30 s, so in cases of long-running cells you may want to specify an higher value.

 The second traitlet, ``kernel_name``, allows specifying the name of the kernel to be used for the execution.
 By default, the kernel name is obtained from the notebook metadata.
 The traitlet ``kernel_name`` allows to specify a user-defined kernel, overriding the value in the notebook metadata.
-A common use case is that of a python 2/3 library which includes documentation/testing notebooks.
-These notebooks will specify either python2 or python3 kernel in their metadata
+A common use case is that of a Python 2/3 library which includes documentation/testing notebooks.
+These notebooks will specify either a python2 or python3 kernel in their metadata
 (depending on the kernel used the last time the notebook was saved).
-In reality, in a python 2/3 codebase, these notebooks will work on both python 2 and 3.
-For testing, it is important to be able to execute these notebook on both python 2 and 3 automatically.
-Here the traitlet ``kernel_name`` comes to help: we can just run each notebook twice, specifying first "python2" and then "python3" as kernel name.
+In reality, these notebooks will work on both Python 2/3 and, for testing, it is important to be able to execute them programmatically on both versions.
+Here the traitlet ``kernel_name`` is helpful: we can just run each notebook twice, specifying first "python2" and then "python3" as kernel name.

 Error Handling
 --------------

-In the previous sections we saw how to save an executed notebook, assuming there are no execution error.
+In the previous sections we saw how to save an executed notebook, assuming there are no execution errors.
 But, what if there are errors?

 An error during the notebook execution, by default, will stop the execution and raise a ``CellExecutionError``.
 Conveniently, the source cell causing